MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/packet-capture-pod-level.md

 ## Prerequisite

-You must run The Azure CLI version 2.0.59 or a later version.
+You must run the Azure CLI version 2.0.59 or a later version.

 Run `az --version` to verify the version.
 To install the latest version of the Azure CLI, see [Install Azure CLI](/cli/azure/install-azure-cli).

 ## Identify the pod and install TCPdump

 1. Identify the name of the pod that you want to capture the TCP packets from.
-To do this, run `kubectl get pods -A` to see the list of pods in your AKS cluster.
+To do this, run `kubectl get pods -A` to see the list of pods on your AKS cluster.
 The following is an example of the output:

     ```output
     NAME                               READY     STATUS    RESTARTS   AGE